I'm Outta Time: Reception

 The song has been noted as one of the highlights of the album by fans, as well as the band themselves, with guitarist Noel Gallagher labelling it "deceptively brilliant".
 It has also been praised by music critics, with NME calling it a return to form, and comparing it to the music of Oasis-admired rock band The Beatles.

 It charted at number 12 in the UK Singles Chart – the first Oasis single to miss the top ten since 1994's "Shakermaker", ending the band's streak of 22 consecutive top tens (not counting "Wibbling Rivalry", which peaked at number 52 between the releases of "Wonderwall" and "Don't Look Back in Anger").
 It spent only two weeks in the UK top 75, the least ever by any Oasis single.
 Although only peaking at number 48 in France, the song spent a total of 28 weeks in the French Singles Chart, the most ever by any Oasis single.

 Music video

-The music video for "I'm Outta Time" was released in November 2008.
+The music video for "I'm Outta Time" was directed by the production company Intro and was released in November 2008.
 Filmed in black and white, it shows Liam Gallagher, the only band member to appear in the clip, on a "surreal journey through a moon-lit English landscape".
 Directed by W.I.Z., it was filmed in Bourton-on-the-Water.
 At the end of the video, Liam is filmed in a close-up profile shot lying down.
 This bears resemblance to the back cover artwork for John Lennon's album Imagine.
 It also resembles the cover of Lennon's 1973 album Mind Games.